Neeraj Madhav To Enter The Wedlock Soon!

 Neeraj Madhav had made his big entry to the film industry with the 2013 movie Buddy, in which he played an important role.
 But, it was the film Drishyam, in which the young actor played the close associate of Mohanlal's character Georgekutty, that made him a prominent face of Malayalam films.

-Importantly, Neeraj Madhav has also stepped into the field of scriptwriting with the actor's first venture being Lavakusha, which also marked his debut as a lead hero.
+Importantly, Neeraj Madhav has also stepped into the field of scriptwriting with the first venture being Lavakusha, which also marked his debut as a lead hero.
 Later, the film Paippin Chuvattile Pranayam did launch him as a solo lead hero in films.
 The movie went on to fetch decent reviews and emerge as a decent success at the box office.
 The actor's previous release was Rosapoo, which featured Biju Menon in the lead role.

 The young actor has some decent projects in the kitty.
 He will be seen essaying a crucial role in the upcoming big budget movie Maamankam, which features Mammootty in the lead role.